aaron-dm-mcdonald/gcp-global-alb/README.md

 - 7a-compute.tf: removed, VM demo no longer needed

 - 7b-template.tf:
-    - add additional template with different startup script in the new subnet
+    - add additional template
+    - use different startup script for each template and add them in different regions
     - renamed to 7a-template.tf and 7b-template.tf

 - 8-health-check.tf: